v-sbradley/bacx-pr/topics/tool-create-new-entry.md

 # Create a new entry

 In the left nav, select the kind of new entry you want.
 This can be a product overview, release plan, persona, or something else.

+> [!NOTE]
-Note: Be mindful of what's highlighted in the left nav since that is where this new entry will be created.
+> Be mindful of what's highlighted in the left nav since that is where this new entry will be created.

 This field will be published as the "Feature Details" section in the release plans.